-- 5%Cash back at Amazon.com, Amazon Fresh, Whole Foods Market, and Chase Travel purchases with an eligible Prime membership
+- 5%Cash back at Amazon.com, Amazon Fresh, Whole Foods Market, and Chase Travel (with eligible Prime)

-- 2%Cash back at gas stations, restaurants, and local transit/commuting
+- 2%Cash back at gas stations, restaurants, and local transit

 - 1%Cash back on all other purchases

-Earn unlimited 5% back at Amazon.com, Amazon Fresh, Whole Foods Market, and Chase Travel purchases with an eligible Prime membership.
-It also provides 2% back at gas stations, restaurants, and local transit/commuting, plus 1% on all other purchases.
+Eligible Prime cardmembers earn 5% back at Amazon and Whole Foods Market, plus 2% at gas stations, restaurants, and local transit, and 1% on other purchases.

 18.74%-27.49% Variable APR